bgamari/ghc-wiki-import/status/october06.md

 Other highlights of the last six months are these:

-- With wonderful support from Galois, we ran a **GHC Hackathon** immediately before ICFP in Portland.
+- With wonderful support from Galois and Portland State University, we ran a **GHC Hackathon** immediately before ICFP in Portland.
 Forty-plus people showed up to have GHC's innards inflicted on them, and appeared unharmed by the experience.

 >
 > >